ImperialCollegeLondon/acoustics-db/deployment_notes.md

 The web application needs some tables in the database to be populated.
 You will need to be logged in to do this and should then be able to see the Admin menu, which has links to these tables.
 Each table page has a new record button at the top to add data.

 It is also possible to bulk import data to these tables.
 You will need to go to the `appadmin` site and then go to the link for a table (e.g. sites is `db.sites`).
-At the bottom of each of these pages is an import button.
+At the bottom of each of these pages is a button to import data from a CSV file.
 This is a little trickier as you need to provide the correct headers for a table - basically `tablename.fieldname`.

 #### Sites and deployments.